"""

 This is applied only to the base Menu (not the currently displayed,

-stored in ``_current`` pointer); for such behaviour apply to
+stored in ``_current`` pointer); for such behavior apply to

 :py:meth:`pygame_menu.menu.Menu.get_current` object.